d-adams05/c8ke/README.md

 ## Extra

-There are no ROMs included in this repo, but you can find some here
+There are no ROMs included in this repo, but you can find some here:

 - [ROMs for testing the emulator](https://github.com/Timendus/chip8-test-suite)
 - [Games and Demos](https://github.com/kripod/chip8-roms)